vixfwis/easy-ca/README.md

 $CA_DIR/bin/create-client -c user@domain.com
 ```

 **create-client** will prompt for basic DN configuration, using the CA configuration as defaults.
-After the script is completed, the client certificate, key, and CSR are available for review:
+After the script is completed, the client certificate, key, and CSR are available for review in the directory *$CA_DIR/certs/clients/user-domain-com/*:

 ```
 $CA_DIR/certs/clients/user-domain-com/user-domain-com.crt